 Last year, 8,000 students took 12,500 classes with us.
-This year, students will have hundreds of choices from among our pure math, contest, and programming classes.
+This year, students will have hundreds of choices from among our pure math, contest, science, and programming classes.
 The Art of Problem Solving website currently boasts over 270,000 members in its online community and over 5 million posts in the AoPS forums.

 For a more detailed history of Art of Problem Solving, please see this page.

 Our curriculum is specifically designed for outstanding math students in grades 5-12.
 We present a much broader and deeper exploration of challenging mathematics than a typical math curriculum, and we show students how to apply their knowledge and problem-solving skills to difficult problems.
 We also help students learn the critical problem-solving skills necessary for success in mathematics competitions (such as MATHCOUNTS and the AMC), top universities, and competitive careers.

 Please see this page for a complete list of the AoPS Curriculum textbooks and for more details about each book.

 Many of the careers available today are wildly different than they were two decades ago, or didn't exist at all back then.
 As globalization and computerization continues, the professional landscape will shift even faster for today's students.
 We can't know what new industries will appear, what new careers will be available, and what specific skills will be needed to survive and thrive amidst these changes.